KanisphonKonhirungit/memo_board_api/README.md

 CREATE DATABASE memo_board;
 ```

-4. Once the database is created, you can connect to it by selecting the memo_board database from the DBeaver UI.
+4. Once the database is created, you can connect by selecting the memo_board database from the DBeaver UI.
 Import Database using Dump File

-You can restore it using DBeaver by use .sql dump from this link and download file:
+You can restore it using DBeaver by using .sql dump from this link https://drive.google.com/file/d/1Y5MA3mBREC0LFFwMedBhRcJRfSAmloky/view?usp=sharing and downloading the file:

 1. Right-click on the memo_board database in DBeaver and select Tools -> Restore.
 2. In the Restore dialog, select the .sql dump file that contains the schema and data for the database.